 As of July 2015, Georgia State University is a member of XSEDE as a Level 3 Service Provider.

-ORION vs XSEDE: When to use ORION or XSEDE
+Orion vs XSEDE: When to use Orion XSEDE

 Georgia State receives resource allocations through the XSEDE’s Campus Champion program.
 For a list of various resources available to Georgia State, click the link below.
 To get started with XSEDE, contact Suranga Edirisinghe or Semir Sarajlic.